A huge thank you to Matt Vs Japan (Youtube, Twitter) for his absolutely

 • Skip cards that have unknown morphs already seen today:

-If you have already studied a card earlier today with the same unknown morph, then any subsequent cards with that unknown morph will be buried and skipped.
-This option is beneficial because it means you don't have to Recalc as often.
+If you have already studied a card earlier today with the same unknown morph, then any subsequent cards with that unknown morph will be buried and skipped, which reduces the need to Recalc.

 • Show "skipped x cards" notification: